In This Article

-With the seemingly sudden onset of the holiday season, chances are you have a few big meals (and cocktails… and cookies) in your near future—as well as at least one pretty sizable one behind you.
-And while stuffing yourself with stuffing is perfectly acceptable behavior this time of year, it can also give way to the distinctive feeling that your insides are full of lead the following morning.
+With the seemingly sudden onset of the holiday season, chances are you have a few big meals (and cocktails… and cookies) in your near future—even if it's over Zoom or safely with your pod.
+And while stuffing yourself with stuffing is perfectly acceptable behavior this time of year (especially this year), it can also give way to the distinctive feeling that your insides are full of lead the following morning.
 Food hangovers: They're no joke.

 The good news is that you really don't need to exert yourself—or even lift a green juice, for that matter—to find relief from a heavy day of eating.
-Get situated on your sofa, queue up the Gilmore Girls revival, and keep scrolling to see how to de-bloat and reboot with little to no effort.
+Get situated on your sofa, queue up your show of choice, and keep scrolling to see how to de-bloat and reboot with little to no effort.

 You've heard it before (and again before that), but it bears repeating: H2O is your first line of attack when targeting bloat—particularly if you've consumed a lot of sodium in the past 24 hours.
 Dehydration—which is exacerbated by excess salt—causes fluid retention.
 The only way to displace that water is, well, to drink more water.
 (It sounds counterintuitive, but that's how you flush everything out and restore balance.)
-All this, and drinking up will also super-charge your metabolism.
+All this, and drinking up will also super-charge your metabolism, according to a study published in the Journal of Clinical Endocrinology & Metabolism.
 Aim for at least two liters throughout the course of the day.

 Nutritionist and Byrdie contributor Kelly LeVeque swears by adding a tiny bit of liquid chlorophyll to her water since the powerful antioxidant can help stave off cravings and toxins.
 Speaking from experience, it'll also give you quite the non-caffeinated boost if you're feeling sluggish.